 Although being a stepmom can be awesome, you’ve probably experienced some losses along the way.
 And although the losses are a result of your choice to be with the man you love, that doesn’t make them any less valid or painful.

-I’m here to remind you that most losses need to be mourned in order to properly move on from them, so they don’t keep creeping up causing you emotional distress and inner conflict.
+Most losses need to be mourned in order to properly move on from them, so they don’t keep creeping up causing you emotional distress and inner conflict.

 People often associate the act of mourning with extreme tragedy, like the loss of a loved one.
 But there are many other situations where grief is appropriate and mourning is necessary.